Women’s Amutot Initiative

 WEPOWER: COLLEGE FOR ELECTED WOMEN COUNCIL MEMBERS

-Training, leadership development, networking, support for newly elected women municipal council members, as well as promoting gender equality in the public arena.
+General Support: Training, leadership development, networking, support promoting gender equality in the public arena.

 ASSOCIATION OF RAPE CRISIS CENTERS: CHANGING LAWS, CHANGING LIVES